gadinge1/Game-Project-1/README.md

 Project Description - Math Hopperations

-    This game is about solving math problems using a frog (the main character of the game).
+    This game is about solving math problems.
 There would be 3 level of difficulties in this game, such as Easy, Medium and Hard.
 The player will choose the answer for each questions.
-The player will carefully choose the correct answer for each level, in order to move forward.
-Pretty simple and can be kids-friendly.
+The player will carefully choose the correct answer for each level.
+Pretty simple and fun.

 Game Logic

     -A player will decide which level they want to play.
     -Once the player picked the level they want the player will start answering the math problems for that level using the frog, who will be jumping on a leaf with an answer on it.
-    -When the frog picks the correct answer it will move to the next question, which helps them complete the level.
+    -When the player picks the correct answer it will turn green and show if they picked the answer correctly.
-    -When the frog picks the wrong answer the leaf will disappear in the water, which tells the player it's wrong.
+    -When the player picks the wrong answer the button will turn red, which shows the correct answer.
-    -The frog will go back to the last question they left off, but cannot move forward until the answer is correct.
+    -When the player finishes answering all the questions the button "restart" will show or the player can go back to the main page to choose another level.

 Deliverables